binwiederhier/keeplog/README.md

 2. Create a config file `~/.keeplog/config` from [this template](config).
 Be sure to edit at least `user=`, `pass=` and `file=`.
 3. Install dependencies via `pip3 install -r requirements.txt`.
-4. Run `./keeplog.py`, you'll see something like this:
+4. Run `./keeplog.py` (manually, or on a cron).
+You'll see something like this:

 ```
 2020-11-08 13:33:50,038 [INFO] Logging in with token